Unrud/e32hw-control/ReadMe.md

 # E32HW Joystick Controller

-Control the E32HW Quad-copter from a computer with a joystick.
+Control the Eachine E32HW Quad-copter from a computer with a joystick.

 ## Requirements